YiLinLiao/YiLinLiao/README.md

 - 👋 Hi, I’m @YilinLiao
-- 👀 I’m interested in Data Science
+- 👀 I graduated from TU Dublin with a master's degree in Computer Science (Data Science).
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently working in the banking industry as a Data Analyst.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me elim.yilinliao@gmail.com